iliya-b/YASNA/text/progress.md

  // todo

- Real profile identification.
+ - Real profile identification.
- Criteria of a fake profile (friends count? pictures? wall posts?). analyze gifts. find mutual likes to detect real friends.
+ - Criteria of a fake profile (friends count? pictures? wall posts?).
+ - analyze gifts.
+ - find mutual likes to detect real friends.
- How we can analyze data in functional way (F#?)
+ - How we can analyze data in functional way (F#?)
+ - Analyze previous works (see social network analysis papers)
+ - How to formulate our problem/solution